 Why do we want to include youth voice within our club?
 How will we get young people involved?
 What difference is this going to make to our club?

 Are there any safeguarding considerations with our chosen method?
 When do we want to implement this by?

 SAFEGUARDING

-If you have any concerns over a child, young person or adult at risk please contact your Club Welfare Officer and/or County FA Safeguarding:
+If you have any concerns over a child's welfare, please contact:

 North Riding FA Designated Safeguarding Officer